David Cullinane

+Personal life

 Cullinane was born in Waterford in 1974.
+He was married to Kathleen Funchion, who is a Sinn Féin MEP for South.

+Political career

 He was elected to Waterford City Council at the 2004 local elections and retained his seat at the 2009 local elections.
-He was married to Kathleen Funchion, who is a Sinn Féin TD for Carlow–Kilkenny.

-He became a member of Seanad Éireann in April 2011, sitting as a Senator for the Labour Panel.
+He became a member of Seanad Éireann in May 2011, as a senator for the Labour Panel.
 The Irish Times described him in the Seanad as "a frequent, informed and often abrasive contributor across a wide range of areas, with a keen attention to the nuances of legislation".

 He unsuccessfully contested the Waterford constituency at the 2002, 2007 and 2011 general elections, before winning a seat in 2016.
 He was re-elected in 2020, when his 20,596 first preference votes amounted to 1.95 quotas, and was the highest ever recorded in the constituency's history.